Black-hole mergers in disklike environments could explain the observed $q$-$\chi_\mathrm{eff}$ correlation: A simple model

 \subsection{Building the populations}

-The BHs observed by LIGO-Virgo might be coming from different formation channels~\cite{2021ApJ...910..152Z} and it is unlikely that the entire population of observable systems can participate in hierarchical mergers~\cite{2021NatAs...5..749G,2021ApJ...915L..35K,2022PhRvD.106j3013M}.
-We thus consider a two-component model.
+The BHs observed by LIGO and Virgo might be coming from {multiple formation channels with presumably comparable detection rates~\cite{2021ApJ...910..152Z}.
+It is therefore unlikely that the entire population of observable systems can participate in hierarchical mergers~\cite{2021ApJ...915L..35K,2022PhRvD.106j3013M}, which only occur in a subset of these channels~\cite{2021NatAs...5..749G}.} We thus consider a two-component model.
 One can think of the first component as a proxy for isolated binaries formed in the galactic field, while the second component contains hierarchical mergers in an axisymmetric, disk-like setting.
-While we refer to our sources as ``field'' and ``disk'', we stress that this is nothing more than a flexible setup to model their qualitative behavior.
+While we refer to our sources as ``field'' and ``disk,'' we stress that this is nothing more than a flexible setup to model their qualitative behavior.
 The mixing fraction $f_{\rm disk} \in [0,\,1]$ quantifies the relative presence of mergers in the disk ($f_{\rm disk}$) and field ($1-f_{\rm disk}$) components.
-We assume a fiducial value $f_{\rm disk} = 0.2$ because we do not expect the majority of mergers to come from the AGN channel~\cite{2021ApJ...910..152Z, 2023arXiv230609415V}, but we have verified that our results are solid under variations of this parameter.
+We assume a fiducial value $f_{\rm disk} = 0.2$ because {there is no strong evidence} that the majority of mergers originate from the AGN channel~\cite{2021ApJ...910..152Z, 2023arXiv230609415V}, but we have verified that our results are solid under variations of this parameter.

 All field BHs are of first generation (1g), while disk binaries can participate in hierarchical mergers of the $N$g$+1$g type with $N>1$~\cite{2019PhRvL.123r1101Y}.
 These are ``chain accretion'' episodes where an initial BH accretes $N$ objects from an available reservoir of 1g BHs.
 In the context of AGN disks, the occurrence of such events is motivated by the potential presence of migration traps~\cite{2016ApJ...819L..17B,2020ApJ...898...25T}: locations in the disk where viscous drag pushes the inner perturber outward and the outer perturber inward.
-If/when a BH reaches a trap, it is expected to act as a catalyzer and accrete other objects that are brought to the same location by the disk dynamics~\cite{2019PhRvL.123r1101Y}.
+If/when a BH reaches a trap, it is expected to act as a catalyzer and accrete other objects that are brought to the same location by the disk dynamics~\cite{2019PhRvL.123r1101Y}. {Crucially, these migration-trap chains do not make up the totality of mergers in AGN disks.
+Additional $1$g$+1$g mergers are expected to take place in different regions of the disk~\cite{2020MNRAS.498.4088M}, and $N$g$+N$g mergers are also predicted to be present, although with a lower rate~\cite{2021ApJ...908..194T, 2020MNRAS.494.1203M}.
+This is an important caveat that should be taken into account when associating a physical meaning to $f_{\rm disk}$. }

 For the field component, we make the following assumptions.
 The primary masses $m_1 \in \left[5,\,50 \right]\, M_\odot$ have a distribution $p(m_1) \propto m_1^{\alpha}$, the secondary masses have $p(m_2 | m_1)\propto m_2^\beta$ over the interval $m_2 \in \left[5\, M_\odot,\,m_1 \right]$, and the spin magnitudes are distributed uniformly in the range $\chi \in \left[0,\, \chi_{\rm max} \right]$.
 We consider fiducial values of $\alpha = -3.5$ and $\beta=1.1$ inspired by current GW observations~\cite{2023PhRvX..13a1048A}, and we vary $\chi_{\rm max}$ in our parameter-space exploration (cf. Sec.~\ref{sec:results}).
 We assume the field BH spins to be perfectly aligned with the orbital angular momentum of the binary ($\theta_{1,2}=0$).
 This is a simplifying but reasonable assumption that neglects, among others, the effect of natal kicks~\cite{2000ApJ...541..319K,2016ApJ...832L...2R, 2018PhRvD..98h4036G}.